Glossary

 Stress Grades

-Lumber having assigned working stresses and modulus of elasticity values in accordance with accepted basic principles of strength grading.
-(See 6.3.2.1 and 6.3.2.2 of the National Institute of Standards & Technology Voluntary Product Standard PS 20-10 Standard).
+Lumber having assigned allowable design values in accordance with accepted basic principles of strength grading.
+(See 6.3.2.1 and 6.3.2.2 of the National Institute of Standards & Technology Voluntary Product Standard PS 20-20 Standard).

 STUD